 Although usually associated with MAGLEV operation, linear induction motors provide propulsion for SkyTrain units.
 The fleet is composed of 150 vehicles of ART I stock and 108 ART II, the latter ordered from 1998.
 ART II units are wider and provide better access than their predecessors.

-As part of an integrated public transport operation which also includes buses, trolley buses and ferries, zone-base single tickets allow for up to 90 minutes of travel by any combination of modes, with other ticketing options available.
+As part of an integrated public transport operation which also includes buses, trolleybuses and ferries, zone-based single tickets allow for up to 90 minutes of travel by any combination of modes, with other ticketing options available.

 Vancouver’s current major rail project is the north-south C$1.8bn (as of 2003) Canada Line, which although with automatic operation, is not physically part of SkyTrain system and uses different technology.
 The public-private partnership funded line is scheduled to open in November 2009, its airport-city centre connection (which began commissioning in April 2008) of importance to Vancouver’s hosting of the 2010 Winter Olympics and Paralympics.

 In a reversal of previous intentions for a light rail system, it was announced in February 2008 that the C$1.4bn Evergreen Line project will use advanced light rapid transit (ALRT), technology as per SkyTrain.

 Although the branding has not been announced, the Evergreen Line, due to open in 2014, will connect with SkyTrain Millennium Line at Lougheed Town Centre, running north-east to Coquitlam Town Centre.